-The materials and sample used to evaluate MPRs I - 6 and IO-20 are used to evaluate MPR 9.
+• The materials and sample used to evaluate MPRs I- 4 and 7-12 are used to evaluate MPR 6.

-- Records are maintained in accordance with "Annex 3 Excerpt from MDCH General Schedule #7." - The local health department staff is able to retrieve the records necessary for the audit. - Applications and licenses are processed in accordance with law.
+- Records are maintained in accordance with "Annex 3 Excerpt from the Michigan Department of Health & Human Services (MDHHS) General Schedule #7." - The local health department staff is able to retrieve the records necessary for the audit. - Applications and licenses are processed in accordance with law.
 Complete application information includes: - a.
-The date of issuance - b.
-The date(s) of operational inspections for STFUs - c.
-Information required for vending and mobile license application sections - d.
-Seasonal and/or license limitations sections completed - e.
-Signatures (approved electronic signatures are acceptable) of the operator and signature of a person designated by the department and/or their assignees are provided
+The date of issuance. - b.
+The date(s) of operational inspections for Special Transitory Food Units. - c.
+Signatures (approved electronic signatures are acceptable) of the operator and signature of a person designated by the department and/or their assignees are provided. - d.
+Pre-opening evaluation report is dated either before or on the same day the license is signed.